gumbogail/gumbogail/README.md

 - 👋 Hi, I’m Abigail Gumbo
-- 👀 I’m interested in front end development
+- 👀 I’m interested in front end development , Ai , machine learning
 - 🌱 I’m currently studying at the University pf Namibia and an intern
-- 💞️ I’m looking to collaborate on flutter projects for android mobile development

 <!---